RobinLmn/RobinLmn/README.md

 ## Welcome to my profile 👋

-I am a Software engineer at Electronic Arts (EA) specializing in the design and architecture of data-driven engine and gameplay systems.
+I am a Software Engineer at Electronic Arts (EA) specializing in the design and architecture of data-driven engine and gameplay systems.
 I am always open for a chat, so don't hesitate to reach out!

 #### My basic info: